simpson0114/Online-Electronic-Voting/README.md

 # Online-Electronic-Voting
-The project of Fault Tolerant Computing.
+The project of Fault Tolerant Computing in sp22.